dmijatovic/git-practice-1/README.md

   # show basic changes
   git log

+  # show changes in one line using graph
+  git log --oneline --graph
-  # show changes using graph for all branches one line for each commit
+  # show changes as graph for all branches (not stashes/tag)
+  git log --oneline --graph --branches
+  # show changes as graph incl stashes and tags(?)
   git log --oneline --graph --all

 ```